kberov/Ado/README.md

 An SQLite database is bundled in the distribution at `etc/ado.sqlite` to get started quickly.

-Since version 0.37 [Ado](https://metacpan.org/pod/Ado) goes together with the following:
+[Ado](https://metacpan.org/pod/Ado) goes together with the following:

 - [Ado::Command::adduser](https://metacpan.org/pod/Ado::Command::adduser) allows adding users to an Ado application via a terminal.
 It also allows adding users to existing or not existing groups.